Fact : We “feel” better when we “look” better.

 It’s (almost) a purely psychological thing, something of the “self”.
 At least it seems that it would be.

-Would it not be our own ego that we are working with here?
+Would it not be my own ego that we are working with here?
 The sentence alone implies it… “I” feel good when “I” look good.

 I + I = I